abhitech2002/AksharDhara/ReadMe.md

 This project aims to create a fully functional blogging platform where users can:
 - Register and log in
-- Create, edit, and delete blog posts
+- Create, edit, soft-delete, and permanently delete blog posts
 - Read blog posts in a public feed
+- Search, sort, and paginate blogs
 - View individual post pages
 - Manage their own content via a dashboard
+- Automatically delete soft-deleted blogs after 30 days

 ---